rakibhasan-0/yotei/docs/local-dev.md

 dependencies.
 Then, you can run `npm start` to start the project locally.
 Connect to `localhost:<port>` where port will be displayed in the terminal, usually 3000.

-### Switching between local and remote backend

-The frontend can be configured to use a localhost backend, or the test server.
-To use the test server, set `USE_IMP_SERVER` to `true` in the `.env` file.
-If set to false, it will use a localhost instance of the backend.